 The Inclusive Student Services Room provides support to students who have an Individual Education Plan.
-Staff provide academic counselling, coordination of special programs, training in effective note taking, study skills, time management, conflict resolution skills, and monitoring of student progress.
+Staff provide academic counselling, coordination of special programs, training in effective note-taking, study skills, time management, conflict resolution skills, and monitoring of student progress.
 With provincial standardized testing, emphasis will be placed on developing literacy and numeracy skills for all students.
 Requests for assistance may be initiated by parents, teachers, students or administrators.
-Access to AR during class time is strictly initiated by the teacher and requires students to have a pass/ticket for entry.
+Access to the Academic Resource Room (AR) during class time is strictly initiated by the teacher and requires students to have a pass/ticket for entry.